standardshub/markdown_guidelines/content/en/formatting.md

 This section explains how to use constructors to manage document formats.

 * Formatting instructions should be done using CSS and NOT `MD` or `HTML.`
-* No style should be introduced on any of the HTML constructors
+* No style should be introduced on any of the HTML constructors.

 ## Ignore Markdown Formatting